apache/incubator-graphar/docs/applications/spark.rst

 Co-Work with Apache Spark
 ============================

 `Apache Spark <https://spark.apache.org/>`_ is a multi-language engine for executing data engineering, data science, and machine learning on single-node machines or clusters.
-The GraphAr Spark library is developed to make integrating graphs in GraphAr with Spark easy.
-Utilizing this library, one can generate, load and transform GAR files efficiently.
-One can also use it to integrate GraphAr to other systems that work with Spark.
+The GraphAr Spark library is developed to make the integration of GraphAr with Spark easy.
+This library allows users to efficiently generate, load, and transform GAR files, and to integrate GraphAr with other Spark-compatible systems.

-Some examples are provided as the showcases for co-working with Apache Spark.
+Examples of this co-working integration have been provided as showcases.

 Examples